IMTAltiStudiLucca/imtthesis/README.md

 This repository contains the IMT Lucca PhD Thesis template..
 It is an update of the template created by Alessio Botta in 2008.

+## Use on Overleaf

+To use the theme on [overleaf](https://www.overleaf.com), simple download this repo as a `*.zip` file using the `Clone or Download` Button in the upper left corner of the GitHub interface and then load the `imtthesis-master.zip` file as a new project.

 ## Issues